tomblind/unity-async-routines/README.md

     Async.ReleaseResumer(resumer);
 }
 ```
 Notice that IResumers are pooled and should be released when not needed.
-They can be re-used multiple times, but need to have their Reset() method called after each call to WaitForResumer.
+They can be re-used multiple times, however.

 IResumers are also "smart" about being called before being awaited upon.
 ```cs